yamskoo/portofolio/README.md

 # portofolio
-A portfolio to introduce myself and my work
+A portofolio to introduce myself and my work